jaymoid/JavaConcurrentCollectionsDiagram/README.md

-# Java 8 Concurrent Collections Diagram / Cheat Sheet
+# Java 8 Concurrent Collections Diagram / Oracle Certified Java Programmer (OCJP/OCP) Cheat Sheet

 Diagram that summarieses the concurrent collections in Java.
-I originally produced this when studying for my Java 7 exam, but find I refer to it when at work, so I thought I would share it.
+I originally produced this when studying for my Oracle Certified Programmer (OCJP/OCP) exam(s), but find I refer to it when at work, so I thought I would share it.
 Any suggestions/corrections/etc, please raise an issue or tweet me @jaymoid.

 [SVG version](https://github.com/jaymoid/JavaConcurrentCollectionsDiagram/blob/master/Java%208%20ConcurrentCollections.svg)